Fulbourn: Employment and commerce

 Since World War II most residents in employment have worked outside the village, in Cambridge or elsewhere.
 Many find work at the nearby Addenbrookes Hospital.
 Within the village itself there is employment in small industrial areas close to the former railway station and elsewhere to the north of the village.
 There are also professional offices in the former rectory and pumping station and a developing business park in redundant hospital buildings and in new buildings close by.
 Others are employed in service industries such as retail, and in education.
 Agriculture, though still important in terms of land use, only employs a small number of people.

 The village's business park is joined by the Capital Park on the site of the old hospital, which has many tens of thousands of square feet of office space.
 These parks enhance the area's business environment beyond what was started by the creation of the Science parks which date from the 1980s and 1990s.

+Fulbourn has been home to Prior Scientific, a manufacturer of optical microscopes, since 1988.